Certificate of Appropriateness-Minor Works

 Step 1.Pre-Application

 A pre-application meeting is encouraged prior to submission of a minor works application.
 The purpose of the pre-application meeting is to provide general guidance on the proposed alterations.
-Pre-application meetings may be scheduled by emailing the Historic Preservation team or calling 910.254.0900.
+Pre-application meetings may be scheduled by emailing the Historic Preservation team or calling the historic preservation office at 910-254-0900.

 Step 2.Application Review